-Requirements

-Statistics Available

-Means of communication The PSAP is accessible for people with disabilities.

-for people with disabilities

-Means of communication The PSAP is accessible by at least some other means of communication by all
+Req quirements Statistics Available Means of communication for people with disabilities The PSAP is accessible for people with disabilities.
+Means of communication with emergency services The PSAP is accessible by at least some other means of communication by all citizens.

-with ES citizens